The Wild Wild West: Creation, writing and filming

 Young's replacement, Fred Freiberger, returned the series to its original concept.
 It was on his watch that writer John Kneubuhl, inspired by a magazine article about Michael Dunn, created the arch-villain Dr. Miguelito Quixote Loveless.
 Phoebe Dorin, who played Loveless' assistant, Antoinette, recalled: "Michael Garrison came to see [our] nightclub act when he was in New York.
 Garrison said to himself, 'Michael Dunn would make the most extraordinary villain.
 People have never seen anything like him before, and he's a fabulous little actor and he's funny as hell.'
 And, Garrison felt, if Michael Dunn sang on every show, with the girl, it would be an extraordinary running villain.
 He came backstage and he told us who he was and he said he was going to do a television show called The Wild Wild West and we would be called.
 We thought, 'Yeah, yeah, we've heard all that before.'
 But he did call us and the show was a fantastic success.
 And that's how it started, because he saw the nightclub act."
 Loveless was introduced in "The Night the Wizard Shook The Earth", the show's sixth produced, but third televised episode.
 The character became an immediate hit and Dunn was contracted to appear in four episodes per season.
-Because of health problems, however, Dunn only appeared in 10 episodes instead of 16.
+Because of health problems, however, Dunn appeared in only 10 episodes instead of 16.

 After 10 episodes (5–14), Freiberger and executive producer Michael Garrison were, according to Variety, "unceremoniously dumped," reputedly due to a behind-the-scenes power struggle.
 Garrison was replaced by Phillip Leacock, the executive producer of Gunsmoke, and Freiberger was supplanted by John Mantley, an associate producer on Gunsmoke.
 The exchange stunned both cast and crew.
 Garrison, who owned 40% of The Wild Wild West, knew nothing about the changes and had not been consulted.
 He turned the matter over to his attorneys.
 Freiberger said, "I was fired for accomplishing what I had been hired to do.
 I was hired to pull the show together when it was in chaos."
 Conrad said, "I was totally shocked by it.
 Let's face it, the show is healthy.
 I think Fred Freiberger is totally correct in his concept of the show.
 It's an administrative change, for what reason I don't know."

 Mantley produced seven (15–21) episodes, then returned to his former position on Gunsmoke and Gene L. Coon took over as associate producer.
 By then, Garrison's conflict with CBS was resolved and he returned to the executive producer role.
 Coon left after six episodes (22–27) to write First to Fight (1967), a Warner Bros. film about the Marines.
 Garrison produced the last episode of season 1 and the initial episodes of season 2.